2018-2019 in Residence at the Centre for Ethics

-Her research explores decision-making in the refugee determination context with a focus on credibility assessment.
+Hilary’s research explores decision-making in the refugee determination context with a focus on credibility assessment.

 Clifton Mark, Ph.D.
 Political Theory, Cambridge University.

-His research operates at the nexus of political philosophy, intellectual history, and the analysis of concrete social practices.
+Clifton’s research operates at the nexus of political philosophy, intellectual history, and the analysis of concrete social practices.

-Her sociolegal research on immigration enforcement focuses mainly on detention practices in Canada, the US, and the UK.
+Stephanie’s sociolegal research on immigration enforcement focuses mainly on detention practices in Canada, the US, and the UK.

 John Enman-Beech, SJD Candidate, Faculty of Law, University of Toronto

 Jack’s research explores the use of contractual and non-contractual ethical frames in the fields of employment, consumer, and tenancy law.
 Interdisciplines include critical, feminist, and economic legal theory.
 Also writes about how to live with animals.